ya0guang/PoBF/enclave/README.md

 the value of a parameter cannot be determined in compilation.
 Although this restriction may be too strong for a benign enclave, PoBF ensures that all verified enclave cannot leak secret through OCALL.

+- Leak through OCALL

+The arguments in OCALLs can contain sensitive data and the enclave can make OCALLs to the normal world with secrets in the arguments.
+This may potetially leak secrets through OCALL.